 Local or Web-Based?

-Ultimately, each organisation must consider its own particular circumstances when deciding whether to opt for local or web-based ERP.
-Factors to consider are the size of the organisation, number of IT staff, business model, corporate set-up, resources for initial investment and so on.
+Ultimately, each organisation must consider its own circumstances when deciding whether to opt for local or web-based ERP.
+Factors to consider are the size of the organisation, number of IT staff, business model, corporate set-up, resources for initial investment, etc.

-To find out more about this topic, don’t hesitate to get in touch with us.
+To learn more about this topic, please contact us.